-RSF funds are administered by the Tri-Councils (Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Council).
-Hidden costs of research are essential research support activities/expenses that arn't directly traceable to specific research program/project such as:
+RSF is administered by the Tri-Agency (National Institutes of Health Research, Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Council) Institutional Program Secretariat.
+Hidden costs of research are essential research support activities/expenses that aren't directly traceable to specific research program/project such as:

 - Maintaining/repairing/upgrading research infrastructure (e.g., updated labs, equipment and libraries).